nicolashahn/nicolashahn.github.io/_posts/2015-07-20-first-post.md

 An almost definitely fictional story perfectly demonstrating the main point.

-# A quotation from later on in the article in large font.
+# "A quotation from later on in the article in large font."

 Midway through, a list of bullet points!